Reply to "Comment on 'Gravitational Pair Production and Black Hole Evaporation'"

 \keywords{ Black hole evaporation, gravitational particle production, Hawking effect, Schwinger effect}

 A recent letter~\cite{Wondrak:2023zdi} by the authors showed a new avenue to particle production in the spacetime of a Schwarzschild black hole.
 This approach based on covariant perturbation theory~\cite{Barvinsky:1990up,Codello:2012kq} predicts the creation of scalar particles from an imaginary part of the effective action.
-Comment~\cite{Ferreiro:2023jfs} erroneously calls the central formula a lowest-order approximation and puts it into question by using two examples: the Schwinger effect in presence of non-zero magnetic fields and particle production in a cosmological context.
-This letter points out that these cases go beyond the range of applicability of the formula.
+Comment~\cite{Ferreiro:2023jfsWOarXiv} raises four questions regarding the central formula.
+This letter points out that the comments are based on an incorrect interpretation, go beyond the range of applicability of the formula, or have already been discussed.

-The comment assumes that the expression for the effective action is a lowest-order approximation to a series in proper time $s$.
+The first comment erroneously assumes that the expression for the effective action is a lowest-order approximation to a series in proper time $s$.
 However, the principle of covariant perturbation theory is an expansion in powers of curvature.
-As evident from Appendix S.1 of the original paper~\cite{Wondrak:2023zdi}, a truncation to any finite order in $s$ will lead to the same expression for the imaginary part of the effective action.
+As evident from Appendix S.1 of the original letter~\cite{Wondrak:2023zdi}, a truncation to any finite order in $s$ will lead to the same expression.